Azimuthal anisotropy of jet particles in p-Pb and Pb-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Introduction

-Collisions of small systems such as proton--nucleus are studied in detail to characterise the cold nuclear matter (CNM) effects which are present in heavy-ion collisions, providing critical information for understanding QGP properties.
+Collisions of small systems such as proton--nucleus are studied in detail to characterise the cold nuclear matter (CNM) effects which are also present in heavy-ion collisions, providing critical information for understanding QGP properties.
 These CNM effects influence parton distribution functions~\cite{Eskola:2009uj}, induce Cronin-like effects~\cite{Kopeliovich:2002yh}, and cause energy loss~\cite{Kang:2014hha}.
-As in heavy-ion collisions, a significant $v_{2}$ was observed in p--Pb collisions for soft as well as hard probes, such as open heavy-flavour hadrons~\cite{Acharya:2018dxy,Sirunyan:2020obi}, quarkonia~\cite{Acharya:2017tfn,Sirunyan:2018kiz}, and high-\pt charged hadrons~\cite{Sirunyan:2017igb,Aad:2019ajj}.
+As in heavy-ion collisions, a significant $v_{2}$ was observed in p--Pb collisions for soft as well as hard probes, such as open heavy-flavour hadrons~\cite{Acharya:2018dxy,Sirunyan:2020obi}, quarkonia~\cite{ALICE:2017smo,Sirunyan:2018kiz}, and high-\pt charged hadrons~\cite{Sirunyan:2017igb,Aad:2019ajj}.
 A positive $v_2$ was also reported for charged particles~\cite{ATLAS:2015hzw,ATLAS:2016yzd,Aaboud:2017acw,CMS:2017kcs,Acharya:2019vdf} and muons from charm-hadron decays~\cite{ATLAS:2019xqc} in pp collisions, while the $v_2$ of muons from beauty-hadron decays was consistent with zero~\cite{ATLAS:2019xqc}.
 The observation of a non-zero $v_2$ in small collision systems raised the question whether small-size QGP droplets are formed in these conditions.
-However, the particle yields at high \pt in p--Pb collisions are found to be unmodified compared to the same measurements in scaled pp collisions within uncertainties, i.e. the nuclear modification factor $Q_{\rm pPb}$ is compatible with unity~\cite{ALICE:2014xsp,ALICE:2015umm,ALICE:2016faw,Aad:2016zif,Acharya:2019hao,Aad:2019ajj,ALICE:2019fhe}.
-Such an observation indicates that jet-quenching effects are not significant in small collision systems.
-Therefore, alternative scenarios have been proposed, see~Ref.~\cite{Dusling:2015gta}.
-These scenarios include color exchange in the final state~\cite{Dusling:2012cg}, initial-state effects due to gluon saturation~\cite{Dusling:2013oia,Dusling:2015gta,Zhang:2020ayy}, or anisotropic escape of partons from the surface of the interaction zone~\cite{He:2015hfa}.
+However, the particle yields at high \pt in p--Pb collisions are found to be unmodified within uncertainties compared to the same measurements in pp collisions, scaled by the number of binary nucleon--nucleon collisions~\cite{ALICE:2014xsp,ALICE:2015umm,ALICE:2016faw,Aad:2016zif,Acharya:2019hao,Aad:2019ajj,ALICE:2019fhe}.
+Such an observation indicates that final-state effects are not significant in small collision systems.
+Therefore, alternative scenarios have been proposed, including color exchange in the final state~\cite{Dusling:2012cg}, initial-state effects due to gluon saturation~\cite{Dusling:2013oia,Dusling:2015gta,Zhang:2020ayy}, or anisotropic escape of partons from the surface of the interaction zone~\cite{He:2015hfa}.